 Photo: media Moesgård

--experienced, photographed and filmed by the students themselves.
+-experienced, photographed, and filmed by the students themselves.

-With thousands of pictures #yourniversity gives insight into the everyday life as a student at AU; the parties, procrastination, exams and all the other ways you’ll spend your time at university.
+With thousands of pictures #AUInternational, #AarhusUni gives insight into the everyday life as a student at AU; the parties, procrastination, exams and all the other ways you’ll spend your time at university.

-An MA in Sustainable Heritage Management equips you with skills and qualifications to fulfil positions in a number of job markets and industries, depending of your area of specialisation.
-Possible career paths include employment in the museum and archival sectors, in planning and development agencies and bodies, within resource management and capacity building, as well as within tourism and the creative industries.
-Many of the challenges that you will be trained to meet are transnational and international in scope.
+Graduates in Sustainable Heritage Management are qualified for a number of job markets and industries, depending on area of interest and specialisation.
+Recent graduates are working in the community, museum and archival sectors, in planning and development agencies, and in bodies within resource management and capacity building, as well as in tourism and the artistic and creative industries.